JuliaData/DataFrames.jl/docs/src/man/basics.md

 Throughout the rest of the tutorial we will assume that you have installed DataFrames.jl package and have already typed `using DataFrames`.
-Let's get started by loading the DataFrames package:
+Let's get started by loading the DataFrames.jl package:
 ```jldoctest
 julia> using DataFrames
 ```

-The object of the `DataFrame` that each row is an observation and each column is a feature or something similar.
+The most fundamental object provided by DataFrames.jl is a `DataFrame`, where typically that each row is interpreted as an observation and each column as a feature.
-The reason is that `DataFrame` is not a collection of its columns.

 # Constructors and basic utility functions